news-r/auritus/docs/config.md

 ## Database

-This is an important option which allow you to make use of a database to store the data, it is much recommeded if you expect a large amount of new coverage for your queries.
-If omitted the function `setup_auritus` will prompt your to create a `data` directory where the data will be stored in a single file.
+This is a _required_ option which lets you to make use of a database to store the data.
+If omitted the function `setup_auritus` will fail and prompt you to specify one.

 Currently, auritus supports: